Hédi Mabrouk

 Hédi Mabrouk (7 April 1921 – 15 June 2000) was a Tunisian statesman, diplomat and politician.
 After serving as governor of different provinces between 1956 and 1962 he headed various state-owned companies.
-He was the ambassador of Tunisia to France from 1973 to 1985 and the minister of foreign affairs for one year between 1986 and 1987.
+He was the ambassador of Tunisia to France from 1973 to 1985 and the minister of foreign affairs for one year in 1986-1987.
 He was the last foreign minister of the Habib Bourguiba era and also, was also one of his allies.

 Early years and education

 Mabrouk was born in Tunis on 7 April 1921.
 His family were from Monastir, Tunisia.
 He was a graduate of the University of Algiers, Algeria.

 Career

 Mabrouk started his career in 1939.
 He was the governor of Sbeitla from 1956 to 1958.
-Next he was appointed governor of Gafsa in 1958 which he held until 1960 when he was named as the governor of Kef.
+He was appointed governor of Gafsa in 1958, and held the position until 1960 when he was named as the governor of Kef.
 His tenure ended in 1962.
 Then he began to head some state-owned companies.
 He was the president of the Tunisian State Shipping Company between 1962 and 1966.
 He served as the director general and president of the International Harvester company based in Tunis in 1966.
-Next year he was named as the general commissioner of textiles and the president of the National Federation of Exporters.
+The following year he was named as the general commissioner of textiles and the president of the National Federation of Exporters.
 In 1973 he was made the director of the central administration at the Ministry of National Economy.
-On 1 December 1973 he was named as the ambassador of Tunisia to France and was in office in 1985.
+On 1 December 1973 he was named as the ambassador of Tunisia to France and was in office until 1985.
 His successor was Mahmoud Mestiri.

-In September 1986 Mabrouk was appointed minister of foreign affairs, replacing Beji Caid Essebsi in the post who had been removed from the post by the Tunisian President Habib Bourguiba.
+In September 1986 Mabrouk was appointed minister of foreign affairs, replacing Beji Caid Essebsi, who had been removed by President Habib Bourguiba.
 Mabrouk served in the post under Prime Minister Rachid Sfar.
 Mabrouk's term ended in November 1987 when President Bourguiba was deposed by Zine El Abidine Ben Ali and a new cabinet was formed.
-Mabrouk learned this incident in Amman, Jordan, while attending an Arab summit meeting and was replaced by Mahmoud Mestiri as foreign minister.
+Mabrouk learned about Bourguiba being deposed in Amman, Jordan, while attending an Arab summit meeting and was replaced by Mahmoud Mestiri as foreign minister.